jac459/yamaha-musiccast/README.md

 # yamaha-musiccast
 Advanced Driver to control Yamaha AVRs and Musiccast Devices using meta v2 and the NEEO Remote.

+#### Device Compatibility
+This Driver uses the "Yamaha API" which was first issued in ~2016.
+The Compatibility of your Device is automatically checked during the "Scanning Process" in Step 9 of the instructions below.
+All your compatible Devices will be listed for installation.\
+However you can also check the Compatibility manually.
+For this open a Webbrwoser of Your Choice and type the following into the Adress Line: `http://{host}/YamahaExtendedControl/v1/system/getDeviceInfo` .
+If you get a Response stating the Modell Name and API Version your Device is compatible.

 ## How to Install the Driver
 ### a) Installation via meta-core Driver
 Video Instructions: https://youtu.be/OeC-59XX7t0